GIF: Pronunciation

 A humorous infographic announcing the 2013 launch of a Tumblr account for the White House suggests pronouncing GIF with a hard g.

 The pronunciation of the first letter of GIF has been disputed since the 1990s.
 The most common pronunciations in English are /dʒɪf/ (with a soft g as in gin) and /gɪf/ (with a hard g as in gift), differing in the phoneme represented by the letter G. The creators of the format pronounced the acronym GIF as /dʒɪf/, with a soft g, with Wilhite stating that he intended for the pronunciation to deliberately echo the American peanut butter brand Jif, and CompuServe employees would often quip "choosy developers choose GIF", a spoof of Jif's television commercials.
 However, the word is widely pronounced as /ɡɪf/, with a hard g, and polls have generally shown that this hard g pronunciation is more prevalent.

 Dictionary.com cites both pronunciations, indicating /dʒɪf/ as the primary pronunciation, while Cambridge Dictionary of American English offers only the hard-g pronunciation.
 Merriam-Webster's Collegiate Dictionary and Oxford Dictionaries cite both pronunciations, but place the hard g first: /gɪf, dʒɪf/.
 The New Oxford American Dictionary gave only /dʒɪf/ in its second edition but updated it to /dʒɪf, gɪf/ in the third edition.

-The disagreement over the pronunciation has led to heated Internet debate.
+The disagreement over the pronunciation has led to a heated Internet debate.
 On the occasion of receiving a lifetime achievement award at the 2013 Webby Awards ceremony, Wilhite publicly rejected the hard-g pronunciation; his speech led to more than 17,000 posts on Twitter and dozens of news articles.
 The White House and the TV program Jeopardy! also entered the debate in 2013.
 In February 2020, The J.M.
 Smucker Company, the owners of the Jif brand, partnered with the animated image database and search engine Giphy to release a limited-edition "Jif vs. GIF" (hashtagged as #JIFvsGIF) jar of peanut butter that had a label humorously declaring the soft-g pronunciation to refer exclusively to the peanut butter, and GIF to be exclusively pronounced with the hard-g pronunciation.

 Usage

 GIFs are suitable for sharp-edged line art with a limited number of colors, such as logos.
-This takes advantage of the format's lossless compression, which favors flat areas of uniform color with well defined edges.
+This takes advantage of the format's lossless compression, which favors flat areas of uniform color with well-defined edges.
 They can also be used to store low-color sprite data for games.
-GIFs can be used for small animations and low-resolution video clips, or as reactions in online messaging used to convey emotion and feelings instead of using words.
-They are popular on social media platforms such as Tumblr, Facebook and Twitter.
+GIFs can be used for small animations and low-resolution video clips, or as reactions in online messaging used to convey emotion and feelings in moving pictures.
+They are popular on social media platforms such as Tumblr, Facebook, and X (formerly known as Twitter).